Help Center

 4. Set expiration — choose a longer duration if you don't want to rotate often

-5. Under Repository access, select "Only select repositories" and pick the repo(s) that contain your skill files
+5. Under Repository access, select "Only select repositories" and pick the repo(s) that contain your skills

 6. Under Permissions → Repository permissions, set Contents to "Read-only".
 This is the only permission needed.